wangchao3/wangchao3.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: This is a page for yunchouTest!
-tagline: Supporting tagline
+tagline: 呵呵哒
 ---
 {% include JB/setup %}